skeoop/skeoop.github.io/currency_service.md

 }
 ```

-If you omit the `&currencies=THB` query parameter, the reply is:
+If you omit the `&currencies=THB` query parameter then it returns exchange rates for all currencies.
+The reply is:
 ```
 {"success":true,"terms":"https://currencylayer.com/terms",
  "privacy":"https://currencylayer.com/privacy",